pipd-cloud/terraform-null-aws-fargate-resources/README.md

 # Terraform AWS Fargate Resources Calculator

-This Terraform module calculates optimal CPU and memory resource allocations for AWS Fargate tasks based on container requirements.
-The module takes your container resource needs as input and determines the appropriate Fargate task size that satisfies these requirements according to AWS Fargate's supported CPU and memory configurations.
-It intelligently distributes any unused resources among containers based on configurable weight parameters, ensuring efficient resource utilization.
-The module outputs both the recommended task-level resources and a map of optimized container-level resources.
-It also supports AWS Batch mode, automatically adjusting CPU values to match AWS Batch's requirements.
-Use this module to simplify resource planning for Fargate workloads and avoid manual calculations of valid task configurations.
+This Terraform module calculates optimal CPU and memory allocations for AWS Fargate tasks based on container requirements.
+It determines the smallest valid Fargate configuration that meets specified container resources, then distributes excess capacity according to configurable weights.
+The module supports AWS Batch mode with automatic CPU value adjustments and provides both task-level and container-level resource recommendations as outputs.

 ## Usage